 - Place the tin into the centre of the oven and bake for 25-30 minutes.
 It is fully baked when the top is golden and feels firm to the touch.

-- Once baked remove the tin from the oven and allow to cool completely in the tin.
+- As soon as it is baked remove the tin from the oven and allow to cool completely in the tin.

 - When completely cold run a knife around both long sides of the tin.